datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 <!-- -------------------------------------------------------------------------------- -->

---- type:ConsoleExercise lang:shell xp:100 skills:1 key:
+--- type:ConsoleExercise lang:shell xp:100 skills:1 key:7c0dce348b
 ## How can I change my Git configuration?

 Most of Git's settings should be left as they are.